Handyguy vehicles, air conditioning and mower repair

 We cover a lot of topics in this show.
-Should Handyguy Paul Trade in his pickup, why does a listener’s air conditioner leak and doing carborator work on your mower.
+Should Handyguy Paul trade in his pickup, why does a listener’s air conditioner leak and the act of doing carburetor work on your mower.

 Air conditioning leaks